'Amor animi arbitrio sumitur, non ponitur'- 'We choose to love, we do not choose to cease loving'.—Syrus

 But, a callous murk had engrossed the enervate slightness of her frail form that bore her languor.

-Verily, I can hear the haunting sound of the music box play in such accordance, as I am reminded of her indefatigable spirit.
+Verily, I can hear the haunting sound of the music box play in such accordance and recognise her image in the mirror, as I am reminded of her indefatigable spirit.

 And upon a saturnine day of spring her captivating exhilaration ended, as she stood with her eloquent dress by the shores of the ocean, with the surging lament of guilt she had endured unwillingly.

-Upon that terrible night, the Lady Godoy fraught with the austere daemons of her depression had drowned in the cyaneous suicidal waters that condemn me.
+Upon that terrible night, Margarida Godoy fraught with the austere daemons of her depression had drowned in the cyaneous suicidal waters that condemned her.

 She could not bear the unnecessary suffering any longer, and the days of laden anguish and apprehension abated, when I did not suspect the forthcoming cessation of her pain.